aisgbnok/winget-pkgs/doc/README.md

 winget install --manifest <path-to-manifest>
 ```

-For more details, see ["Submit packages to Windows Package Manager"](https://docs.microsoft.com/windows/package-manager/package) at Microsoft Docs.
+For more details, see [Submit packages to Windows Package Manager](https://learn.microsoft.com/en-us/windows/package-manager/package/) at Microsoft Docs.

 ### In Windows Sandbox

-You can use the [Sandbox Test](../Tools/SandboxTest.ps1) PowerShell script for testing a manifest installation in [Windows Sandbox](https://docs.microsoft.com/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview).
+You can use the [Sandbox Test](../Tools/SandboxTest.ps1) PowerShell script for testing a manifest installation in [Windows Sandbox](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-overview).
 The manifest will be also validated.

 Just provide the path to manifest as parameter: